TrentU-MaDGIC/QualitativeDataAnalysisNVivo-Basics/content/02_ImportData.md

    - Academic impact of open science.pdf
    - Factors influencing open science participation through research data sharing and reuse among researchers.pdf

 3. Click “Import”.
-**Note:** Repeat steps 1-2 if the files are in different folders.
+You will need to repeat steps 1-2 if the files are in different folders.